ldn-softdev/stackoverflow-json/lib/How to group by in jq.md

          { "name": "bucket1" },
          { "name": "bucket2" }
       ],
-      "clustername": "cluster1"
+      "clusterName": "cluster1"
    },
    {
       "buckets": [
          { "name": "bucket3" },
          { "name": "bucket4" }
       ],
-      "clustername": "cluster2"
+      "clusterName": "cluster2"
    }
 ]
 bash $
 ```

-Another solution, probably a bit shorter would be to do in 4 steps:
+Another (alternativeo) solution, is to do in 4 steps:
 1. merge-insert bucket's names from all duplicate `cluster`s into each unique record
 2. extract all unique `cluster` records and wrap then into array
 3. transform all `bucket`s into `{"name": "bucket"}`